-I was aware that I am different when:
+I was challenged when:

-This section should be used only to convey information not addressed elsewhere in your application (e.g., completion of supplemental coursework, employment gaps, academic issues).
-Feel free to use bullet points where appropriate.
+Optional statement: Is there something in your resume or application that could use some explanation?
+You might want to discuss the completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

 Michigan Ross uses the GMAC Common Recommendation Form, and we require only one recommendation.
 You should select a recommender who can discuss your professional performance and work style.
 A current or former supervisor is an ideal choice.
 Other alternatives include a client, project manager, or professional mentor.
 Your recommender should be able to answer the following questions about you: